 If we could measure or asses our ability to think strategically, a lot would be gained.
 We could, for instance, test the effects of various development programs aiming to improve our strategic thinking.
 Or, we could pinpoint what each us of more specifically need to develop.
 And, of course, we could identify the people that should do the strategic thinking for us.

 Without a set understanding of what strategic thinking entails, it is clearly impossible to asses the ability to thinking strategically.
 And we do not have a clear and shared understanding of what it is.
 Many have suggested definitions – both in academia and in the consulting and guru world.
 Few, if any, of them, are distinct enough to be used in assessments.
 One approach is, however, promising.
 Elliot Jacques, a Canadian researcher, developed a theory known as Stratified Systems Thinking.
 In his model, he suggested an intuitively appealing continuum from Operational (thinking) to Strategic (thinking).

-Operational – in this context – is defined as thinking in a spectrum of certainty, unambiguity, immediate and clear feedback, and low complexity.
-It is the one end of a continuum of familiarity.
-Strategic than consequently is thinking in the spectrum of uncertainty, ambiguity, delayed and unclear feedback, and high complexity.
-It is the other end of the continuum – unfamiliar.
+Operational – in this context – is defined as the thinking required in a spectrum of high certainty, low ambiguity, immediate and clear feedback, and low complexity.
+It is a context of familiarity.
+Strategic is, consequently, thinking in the spectrum of high uncertainty, high ambiguity, delayed and unclear feedback, and high complexity.
+It is the context of the unfamiliar.

 We are currently investigating if CPP can be used to asses people’s strategic thinking ability.
 In a lecture given as a part of the 350 years anniversary of Lund University, I gave a short introduction to the model and the test.
+Enjoy!